-Hearing people typically believe that it is unimaginable to live without sound that they think they could not live without hearing.
+Hearing people typically believe that it is unimaginable to live without so-important sound that they think they could not live without hearing.
 Deaf people shrug off that life is perfectly fine without those sounds.
 Below are experiences of what it is like to live with visual cues and vibration-based sounds.

 If you have your other experiences or stories, feel free to send an email to Handspeak.
 Below is not an exhaustive list.

 Modern days: light-flashing clock.. vibrating clock...
 Old days but may be still practiced: biological clock.. sunshine rays.. drinking a large glass of water before sleeping..

 "The public bus was our clock alarm.
 In a Polish village, Ratowice, in the 1970s, the first public bus usually passed by our house regularly at a specific time every early morning at around 5am.
 It made enough rumbling vibration and its headlights flashed through the window that woke us up for work." -- Zofia Lapiak.

 Light-flashing detecting devices.. movement on the bed.. checking on the baby regularly (or intuitively)..

 In the olden days like many cultures, babies co-slept with their Deaf parents.

 Light-flashing doorbell rings.. dogs barking.. knocking hard on the door if no doorbell light (e.g. hotel room).. waving a paper or flat object under the door (e.g. dorm room or hotel room typically in the old days).. these days, texting on cellphone...

 In the olden days, people waved hands in front of Deaf people's windows.
 There was a flashlight hanging outside the door that when a visitor came to the door at night, s/he could wave the flashlight through the window.